Emanuele94/Template-Automation/README.md

-## An Automation used to prepare VM templates and upload them on the cloud infrastructure:
+## An Automation used to prepare VM templates and upload them on a private cloud infrastructure:

 ## Description of Used Components: